 Local Surface Hyperthermia

-In addition to the treatment with whole-body-Hyperthermia (WBO) and Local Hyperthermia the Fach Klinik offers their patient’s the treatment with Local Surface Hyperthermia.
+In addition to the treatment with whole-body-Hyperthermia (WBO) and Local Hyperthermia the Fach Klinik (Dr. Herzog) offers their patients the treatment with Local Surface Hyperthermia.

 This therapy method is especially suited for superficial tumors such as skin cancers, superficial lymph nodes, and metastases of the skin and/or the muscles of different primary tumors (e.g. Malignant melanoma or superficial metastases of the breast).

 For the Local Surface Hyperthermia the heat is generated with a water-filtered infrared radiation source (infrared A) which is able to penetrate into the tissue to a depth of around one inch ( up to 2 cm).
 The whole procedure takes one hour.